davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 stop
 @enduml```

-There are three stakeholders in the current version of this process:
+There are four stakeholders in the current version of this process:

+- the Product team, who build customer-facing products and works to set release scope with
-- the Ops Team is responsible for extensive hands-on processes to create and deliver software artifacts.
+- the Ops Team, who are responsible for extensive hands-on processes to create and deliver software artifacts.
-- the Release Management team engages to validate compliance and sign-offs, and to communicate with
+- the Release Management team, who engage to validate compliance and sign-offs, and to communicate with
 - the Leadership team, who stay abreast of operations that have the potential to impact high-value customers.

-All three of these stakeholders pass information back and forth, engage at different stages of the process (sometimes at multiple stages), and perform stepwise, hands-on-keyboard work.
+All four of these stakeholders pass information back and forth, engage at different stages of the process (sometimes at multiple stages), and perform stepwise, hands-on-keyboard work.

 (The final stakeholder, of course, is the customer, who isn't shown on the process diagram but whose interests are pursued throughout).